 I set out to grow my kids to become independent, responsible, God and parenting-loving adults.

-And I’m happy to tell you today, that I accomplished my goal.
+And in spite of my lack of physical direction, I’m happy to tell you that, with God’s help, I accomplished my goal.

-Moms like you are looking for how to do that.
-And I’m here to equip you to be the best parent you can be.
+Moms like you seek direction in parenting, and I’m here to equip you to be the best parent you can be for your personality and set of directional circumstances.

-As a mom mentor here at Rear.Release.Regroup. you will receive parenting advice, encouragement in your walk with Christ, marriage tips, and much more.
+Here at Rear Release Regroup, you will receive parenting advice, encouragement in your walk with Christ, marriage tips, and much more.

-I recently released my ebook on overcoming mommy anger called, Count to Nine; 9 Liberating Steps for Mom Anger and Frustration.
+Last summer I released my mommy anger ebook called, Count to Nine; 9 Liberating Steps for Mom Anger and Frustration.
 Moms are gaining tremendous wins through implementing the Biblical tactics in this book!
 You can read about it here.

 As always, feel free to message me here with any questions about parenting or my blog.
-I’m a mom of four and Gigi to two, so chances are, I’ve got your answer! 🙂
+I’m a mom of four and Gigi to two, so chances are, I’ve got your answer – even if I can’t tell you how to get to the next town over without calling roadside assistance.

 *This post may contain affiliate links.
 You may view my policies here.